Health Screening

 • No referral needed — you can book directly without waiting for a GP appointment

-For those managing ongoing health monitoring, having a reliable London-based clinic for routine metabolic health screening can make regular testing far more achievable.
+For those managing ongoing health monitoring, having a reliable London-based clinic for routine health screening services can make regular testing far more achievable.
+You may also wish to read about the benefits of private diabetes testing.

 Frequently Asked Questions